This Is the Best Time to Book a Flight

 Three years ago, you were hunkering down, hoping to ride out the pandemic at home, or close to it.
 This year, you’re considering the best time to buy flights because you’re out of here.
 And you’re not alone.

-With the renewed interest in travel comes the age-old question: When is the best time to book a flight, whether for a summer beach vacation or a winter ski adventure?
+With the renewed interest in travel comes the age-old question: When is the best time to book a flight, whether for spring break, a summer beach vacation or a winter ski adventure?
 Don’t worry, we’ve got you covered.

 What is the best day to buy plane tickets?